COVID-19: travel health notice for all travellers

 Spiked food and drinks

-Never leave food or drinks unattended or in the care of strangers.
-Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as these items may contain drugs that could put you at risk of sexual assault and robbery.
+Snacks, beverages, gum and cigarettes may contain drugs that could put you at risk of sexual assault and robbery.

-Exercise caution at bars, night clubs and adult entertainment venues that lure clients with promises of discounts.
+Exercise caution at bars, nightclubs and adult entertainment venues that lure clients with promises of discounts.
 Customers have been served spiked drinks and then overcharged on their credit cards while under the influence of intoxicants at such establishments.

 • Carry a limited amount of cash